joj-macho/Pythological-Playground/rock-paper-scissors-game/README.md

 ## How it works

-- The program begins by importing the `random`, `time`, and `sys` modules.
-These modules are used for generating random numbers, introducing delays, and exiting the program, respectively.
+- The program uses the `random`, `time`, and `sys` modules for generating random numbers, introducing delays, and exiting the program, respectively.

-- The program then defines three constant variables (`ROCK`, `PAPER`, `SCISSORS`) that store the ASCII art representations of rock, paper, and scissors.
+- `ROCK`, `PAPER`, `SCISSORS` each store the ASCII art representations of rock, paper, and scissors.
 The available options for the game (rock, paper, scissors) are stored in a dictionary called `OPTIONS`.
 Each option is associated with a key ('r' for rock, 'p' for paper, 's' for scissors) and a tuple value containing the name of the option and its corresponding ASCII art.

-- The `main()` function is defined.
-This function begins by printing a welcome message.
-Then it initializes variables to keep track of the score: `wins`, `losses`, and `ties`.

-- The program enters an outer while loop that runs indefinitely until the user chooses to quit the game.
-Inside the outer loop, there is an inner while loop that prompts the user to enter their move (rock, paper, scissors) or to quit the game.
+- The `main()` function is has an outer `while` loop that runs indefinitely until the user chooses to quit the game.
+Inside the outer loop, there is an inner `while` loop that prompts the user to enter their move (rock, paper, scissors) or to quit the game.

 - The program checks the user's input.
-If the user chooses to quit by entering 'q', the program prints "Bye!" and exits using `sys.exit()`.
-If the user enters a valid move ('r', 'p', 's' for rock, paper, scissors), the loop is exited using break.

-- After the inner loop, the program determines the player's move based on their input.
-The player's move is stored in the `player_move `variable, which is retrieved from the `OPTIONS` dictionary based on the user's input.
-The player's move is displayed by printing the name and ASCII art associated with the chosen option.

 - The computer's move is randomly selected from the `OPTIONS` dictionary using `ranom.choice()` function.
 It assigns the move as a string to the `computer_move` variable.
 The computer's move is displayed similarly to the player's move.
     - The program introduces a delay of 1 second using `time.sleep()` and then displays the computer's move.
 Another delay of 0.5 seconds is introduced using `time.sleep()`.